fenzaiway/some-stars/README.md

 *   [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Run Local LLMs on Any Device.
 Open-source and available for commercial use.

-*   [mudler/LocalAI](https://github.com/mudler/LocalAI) - :robot: The free, Open Source alternative to OpenAI, Claude and others.
-Self-hosted and local-first.
-Drop-in replacement for OpenAI,  running on consumer-grade hardware.
-No GPU required.
-Runs gguf, tr...

 *   [Tencent/Hippy](https://github.com/Tencent/Hippy) - Hippy is designed to easily build cross-platform dynamic apps. 👏

 *   [tindy2013/subconverter](https://github.com/tindy2013/subconverter) - Utility to convert between various subscription format